Anastasiya-ZhyrkevichC/room-visualizer/README.md

 # Nearest plans:

-- Make opacity, when trying to find a place for the element.
 - Make a storage of possible boxes with sizes.
 Use them for buttons and for rendering.
 - Handle the intersections.
 - Handle esc on the draw phase.